-A person is disqualified from holding an operator or a PHV or taxi driver licence by reason of their immigration status if:
+A person is disqualified from holding an operator or taxi driver licence by reason of their immigration status if:

-- the person requires leave to enter or remain in the UK and has not been granted it; or - the person's leave to enter or remain in the UK - $\circ$ is invalid, - has ceased to have effect (whether by reason of curtailment, revocation, cancellation, passage of time, or otherwise), or - $\circ$ is subject to a condition preventing the person from doing work of that kind.
+- the person requires permission to enter or remain in the UK and has not been granted it; or - the person's permission to enter or remain in the UK - o is invalid. - has ceased to have effect (whether by reason of curtailment, revocation, cancellation, passage of time, or otherwise), or - o is subject to a condition preventing the person from doing work of that kind.

-A person is also disqualified from holding a licence if they are subject to a condition on their permission to be in the UK preventing them from holding a licence, for example, they are subject to an immigration restriction that does not permit them to work or undertake work as an operator, a PHV or taxi driver.
+A person is also disqualified from holding a licence if they are subject to a condition on their permission to be in the UK preventing them from holding a licence, for example, they are subject to an immigration restriction that does not permit them to work or undertake work as an operator or taxi driver.